John Z. Lee: Biography

 Lee was born in Aachen, Germany.
-He received a Artium Baccalaureus degree from Harvard College in 1989.
-He received a Juris Doctor from Harvard Law School in 1992.
+He graduated from Harvard College in 1989 with a Bachelor of Arts, magna cum laude, and from Harvard Law School in 1992 with a Juris Doctor, cum laude.

 He first worked as a trial attorney in the United States Department of Justice Environment and Natural Resources Division.
 He worked as an associate at Mayer Brown, a white shoe Chicago law firm, from 1994 to 1996 and the boutique law firm of Grippo & Elden LLC from 1996 to 1999.
 He was a partner at Freeborn & Peters LLP in Chicago, where he handled complex federal civil litigation.
 In the fall of 2000, he was an adjunct professor at The John Marshall Law School teaching a course on antitrust law.
 In the fall terms of 1990 and 1991, while a teaching fellow at Harvard University, he taught a class on Greek mythology.

 Federal judicial service

 District court service

-On November 10, 2011, President Barack Obama nominated Lee to be a district judge for the United States District Court for the Northern District of Illinois.
+On November 10, 2011, President Barack Obama nominated Lee to be a United States district judge for the Northern District of Illinois.
 He was nominated to the seat vacated by Judge David H. Coar, who assumed senior status on August 12, 2009.
-Lee received his hearing by the Senate Judiciary Committee on January 26, 2012, and his nomination was reported to the floor on February 16, 2012, by a voice vote, with Senator Mike Lee recording the only no vote.
+Lee received his hearing by the Senate Judiciary Committee on January 26, 2012, and his nomination was favorably reported by the committee on February 16, 2012, by a voice vote, with Senator Mike Lee recording the only no vote.
 On May 7, 2012, his nomination was confirmed by a voice vote.
 He received his commission on May 8, 2012.
-His service as a district judge was terminated on September 12, 2022, when he was elevated to the United States Court of Appeals for the Seventh Circuit.
+His service as a district judge was terminated on September 12, 2022, when he was elevated to the court of appeals.

 Notable rulings

 In July 2018, Lee, sitting by designation, wrote for the unanimous panel of the United States Court of Appeals for the Seventh Circuit in Doe No. 55 v.
 Madison Metropolitan School District when it found that the Madison Metropolitan School District was not liable for child sex abuse of a student by its security guard because the school's principal had not had actual knowledge of the abuse.
 This decision was affirmed en banc.

-On May 3, 2020, Lee ruled that Democratic Illinois Governor J. B. Pritzker's stay-at-home order during the COVID-19 pandemic in Illinois was constitutional, after an Evangelical church sought an injunction against the order in order to continue worship services.
+On May 3, 2020, Lee ruled that Governor J. B. Pritzker's stay-at-home order during the COVID-19 pandemic in Illinois was constitutional, after an Evangelical church sought an injunction against the order in order to continue worship services.